mjraadi/terraform-aws-module-template/SECURITY.md

 ## Reporting a Vulnerability

-Please contact security@appvia.io on discovery of a vulnerability or security issue.
+Please contact security@mjraadi on discovery of a vulnerability or security issue.